RxJS-CN/RxJS-Ultimate-CN/hot-n-cold-observables.md

 If you set a breakpoint on `observer.next(1)` you will notice that it's being hit twice, once for every subscriber.
 This is the behaviour we expect from a cold observable.
 Sharing operator is a different way of turning something into  a hot observable, in fact it not only turns something hot under the right conditions but it falls back to being a cold observable under certain conditions.
 So what are these conditions ?

-1) **Created as hot Observable** : An Observable has not completed when a new subscription comes and subscribers > 0
+1\) **Created as hot Observable** : An Observable has not completed when a new subscription comes and subscribers &gt; 0

-2)   **Created as Cold Observable** Number of subscribers becomes 0 before a new subscription takes place.
+2\)   **Created as Cold Observable** Number of subscribers becomes 0 before a new subscription takes place.
 I.e a scenario where one or more subscriptions exist for a time but is being unsubscribed before a new one has a chance to happen

-3) **Created as Cold Observable** when an Observable completed before a new subscription
+3\) **Created as Cold Observable** when an Observable completed before a new subscription

-Bottom line here is an *active* Observable producing values still and have at least one preexisting subscriber.
-We can see that the Observable in case 1) is dormant before a second subscriber happens and it suddenly becomes hot on the second subscriber and thereby starts sharing the data where it is.
+Bottom line here is an _active_ Observable producing values still and have at least one preexisting subscriber.
+We can see that the Observable in case 1\) is dormant before a second subscriber happens and it suddenly becomes hot on the second subscriber and thereby starts sharing the data where it is.